metfar/ZX-Spectrum-like-UDG-Painter/README.md

 ## Advise

-This was discontinued on this library and rewritten using sumGUI at [SumGUI Project](https://github.com/metfar/sumgui/tree/main/udg_painter_reborn).
+This was discontinued in the use of this library and rewritten using sumGUI at [SumGUI Project](https://github.com/metfar/sumgui/tree/main/udg_painter_reborn).

 ## Visual example